 - North Education Center: 3635 Medical Dr., San Antonio, TX 78229 (map); 210-206-2800; DFPS Child Care

 In addition, Pre-K 4 SA works in partnership with Edgewood ISD at Gardendale Early Learning Center.
-At this replication site, students from four years of age to second grade participate in full day, high quality early childhood education programs.
+At this replication site, students from three years of age to second grade participate in full day, high quality early childhood education programs.
 The address is 1731 Dahlgreen, San Antonio, TX 78237 (map), and the phone number is 210-898-4190.
-The TEA offers report cards for pre-K/kindergarten grades at Gardendale, for elementary grades at Gardendale, and for the Edgewood ISD district as a whole.
+The TEA offers report cards for pre-K/kindergarten grades at Gardendale (paired with Memorial High School) and for the Edgewood ISD district as a whole.

 Find more information about San Antonio preschools and other local early childhood education centers in our guide, San Antonio Charter Schools Pre-K Options and Resources.